 The lies are as numerous as the sand grains in the Sahara and as old as time itself.

-Let’s be honest, writing a good story is dang hard.
-Remarkably easy to comprehend, but difficult to live out.
+Let’s be honest, living a good, compelling story is dang hard.

 Maybe you haven’t lived a good story in a very long time.
 That’s okay.
 The beauty of life is that every day is an invitation to write a better story.
 You can start today.